Aladdin 3477: Music

-Aladdin 3477 features the music of Celldweller, which is an electronic rock project by multi-instrumentalist Klayton, known for producing music for films and trailers like Mission: Impossible, Spider-Man and John Wick, as well as video games like Call of Duty, Assassin's Creed and Killer Instinct.
-Matt Busch also licensed production packs Sonix and Transport, which were also produced by Klayton through his company Refractor Audio.
-Klayton and Busch have collaborated on other projects, including Busch illustrating the comic book cover for Celldweller's End of an Empire, and Klayton's electronic/new wave moniker Scandroid filmed the music video for "Eden" on the Aladdin 3477 Hong Kong Marketplace set.
+Aladdin 3477 features the music of Celldweller, an electronic rock project by multi-instrumentalist Klayton.
+Matt Busch licensed production packs Sonix and Transport, which were produced by Klayton through his company Refractor Audio.
+Klayton and Busch have collaborated on other projects, including Busch's comic book cover illustration for Celldweller's End of an Empire.
+Klayton's electronic/new wave moniker Scandroid filmed the music video for "Eden" on the Aladdin 3477 Hong Kong Marketplace set.

 Visual effects

-Post Production for the first Aladdin 3477 film took 4 years to complete.
-Rather than use CGI which is prevalent in most science fiction films today, Director of Photography Alex Jacobson and First Assistant Director Steven Pankotai helped utilize in-camera practical effects for the visuals.
-Rather than deal with the uncanny valley of animated effects, Busch preferred classic Hollywood tricks with mechanical puppets and forced perspective miniatures.
+Post Production for the first Aladdin 3477 film took 4 years to complete.Director of Photography Alex Jacobson and First Assistant Director Steven Pankotai used in-camera practical effects for the visuals.
+Busch preferred to use classic Hollywood tricks with mechanical puppets and forced perspective miniatures rather than animated visuals.
 In total, 688 visual effects shots were composited beyond what was achieved in-camera.